 If there’s one pest that every pet owner knows and dreads, it’s the flea.
 As small as they are, fleas can be a major health hazard for dogs and cats.
 Fleas can survive very low temperatures, so they’re still very much a problem in the San Jose area all year round.

 Fleas can irritate a pet’s skin and cause scratching, which leads to skin inflammation, infection and hair loss.
 Some pets are allergic to flea bites, so just one bite can set off a very uncomfortable skin reaction.
-Fleas can also infect your pet with tapeworms and other diseases.
+Fleas can also infect pets with tapeworms and other diseases.
 If a flea infestation goes untreated, it can lead to life-threatening anemia; this is particularly dangerous for young puppies and kittens.

 Fleas are small, so they’re not easy to spot.
 However, some warning signs include: